Hans Beyth: Biography

 The Beyths were a well established Jewish family in the small town of Bleicherode in Prussia (today Thuringia), where they had helped to build up the local textile industry.
 Being located in Brandenburg-Prussia at that time, the Jewish community of Bleicherode dated back to the beginning of the 18th century, when the Prussian King encouraged Jewish settlement in town, and Jewish families (amongst them the famous Bleichröder family, Bismarck's bankers) contributed considerably to the economic development of that ancient Thuringian mining town at the crossroads of important trade routes.
 Typically for well-assimilated families with a strong German identity, during World War I, several sons of the Beyth family volunteered for the German army and at least one was awarded the "Iron Cross".

 Together with his brother Carl, and as many German "Bürgertum" kids of his generation, Hans had joined the Wandervogel, a naturalistic German Youth organisation very popular at that time, which promoted ideas like Youth Hostels.
 However, already before World War One, anti-semitism became quite virulent within "Wandervogel" and Jewish members were being systematically discriminated against and pushed out.
 As a result, Jewish former members of Wandervogel, amongst them the Beyths, formed "Blau-Weiss", a Jewish Youth organisation, as early as 1912, also very early embracing Zionist ideas.
 After World War I, when Jewish people were smeared in Germany as being responsible for Germany losing the war and Walther Rathenau, a leading Jewish-born industrialist (CEO of AEG Telefunken, then the World's leading electronics and communication company, and Foreign Minister of the First Republican government of the Reich) was assassinated by right-wing terrorists, Zionism became a very strong force in the Jewish youth organisations in Germany.

 Zionist activism

 Beyth helped train young people in the Hechaluz camps.
 He was instrumental in organising a Hechaluz camp in Wolfenbüttel.
 After 1933, he became a key member of the "Jüdische Jugendhilfe" (founded by Recha Freier in Germany as the core of Youth Aliyah).
-He moved to the Netherlands, where he organized Hechaluz training in Harlingen, and in 1935 he made aliyah himself with his family.
+He moved to the Netherlands, where he organized Hechaluz training in Harlingen, and in 1935 he immigrated to Israel with his family.